codeplatoon-fullstack/installfest/MacOS/README.md

 > It isn't important to understand the details but `bash` is a specific shell (the default on older macs) and `curl` is a program that allows us to install a file from a url.

-> It is not necessary that you read the output but Homebrew will be installing Command Line Tools for XCode first if you do not already have it.
-This might take a fair bit of time (up to 15 minutes), but it's a welcome improvement from the previous solution of downloading all of XCode (Apple's one stop shop for doing development on a Mac) which is far larger (up to 3 hours).
+It is not necessary that you read the output but **Homebrew will be installing XCode Command Line Tools first if you do not already have it.
+This is required for git and other command line programs.** This might take a fair bit of time (up to 15 minutes), but it's a welcome improvement from the previous solution of downloading all of XCode (Apple's one stop shop for doing development on a Mac) which is far larger (up to 3 hours).

 Let's check if we've installed homebrew correctly.
 You may need to close and reopen your terminal first.